Kodak UltraMax 400 Film Review

 Kodak UltraMax exposure guide.

 You can do a lot in Adobe Photoshop with the Colour Balance adjustment layer if you aren’t happy with the results from the scanner.
 Still, fixing UltraMax’ blue hour colour casts isn’t straightforward.
-The shadows will need to be shifted toward yellows, whereas the highlights will need to be shifted toward the blues.
+The shadows will usually need to be shifted toward yellows, whereas the highlights will need to be shifted toward the blues.

 ✪ Note: I use this method to scan all film for my reviews.
 It creates consistent results that make understanding and comparing the emulsion’s colour/contrast attributes possible.

-Kodak UltraMax with Canon QL25, scanned at a minilab (Chiang Mai).
+Kodak UltraMax with Canon QL25.

 How much does Kodak UltraMax 400 cost, and where to buy it.